MatheusOliveiraSilva/ChatWithDocs-API/README.md

 ChatMemoryAPI is a simple yet powerful solution for managing chat history for chatbot applications.
 It provides endpoints to store, retrieve, and manage conversation data efficiently.

+The full API and deployment code is avaible on production branch.

 ## Technical Stack

 - **Backend**: Built with FastAPI, a modern Python web framework that offers high performance and easy-to-write API endpoints